 Deer Antlers For Dogs

-Deer Antlers have recently become a very popular dog treat which has raised several questions about the benefits of them vs the dangers.
-Believe it or not, deer antlers for dogs are a fantastic 100% ethical chew treat but with all bones/treats care and supervision is required.
+Deer Antlers have recently become a very popular dog treat.
+This, however, has raised several questions about the benefits of them versus the dangers.
+Believe it or not, deer antlers for dogs are a fantastic and 100% ethical dog chew treat.
+As with all bones and treats, however, care and supervision are required.

 Antlers vs Horns